 Make sure all spotlights and other light bulbs are working, present the beds nicely and add some plants in bare corners for a homely feel.

 A deep-clean of your home by a professional cleaning company, which tackles things like ovens, shower doors and underneath sofas, makes a huge difference – and could be cheaper than you think.

 Need a local painter or cleaner?
 Compare quotes on Plentific

 4. Don't forget the garden

-A recent Zoopla poll found that more than a quarter of potential buyers would be put off by an overgrown garden, so cut yours right down to the front and back.
+A recent Zoopla poll found that more than a quarter of potential buyers would be put off by an overgrown garden, so make sure yours is pruned front and back.
 Position a table and chairs in a spot where buyers could imagine having a morning coffee.

 5. Sacrifice your parking space

 If your home comes with an allocated parking space, leave it free for prospective buyers to use.
-It’s convenient and offers a experience that's closer to the reality of what it's like to live in your home.
+It’s convenient and offers an experience that's closer to the reality of what it's like to live in your home.

 6. Hire the right estate agent

-When it comes to getting the right sale price for your property, it’s a good idea get three agents round for a valuation.
-But don’t automatically plump for the one who gives you the highest – this is an old trick used to win instructions.
+When it comes to getting the right sale price for your property, it’s a good idea to ask several agents.
+But don’t automatically plump for the one who gives you the highest valuation.

-Find out how and where your agent intends to market your property, make sure they are knowledgeable, locally active and you have a good rapport with them.
+Make sure your agent intends to market your property on Zoopla, make sure they are knowledgeable, locally active and you have a good rapport with them.

-Some agents will try and tie you into a 12-week exclusive contract during which time you won’t be able to list your home anywhere else.
-Be ready to negotiate the minimum time possible.
+Agents will have different tie-in periods, some as long as 12 weeks, during which time you won’t be able to list your home anywhere else.
+Be ready to negotiate and do what it right for you.

 It’s cheaper to sell sole-agency rather than multi-agency, so I recommend staying with one agent for the first four weeks.
 This will give them opportunity and motivation to sell your property fast.
 Then, if you're not happy, you can move on to other agents.